Sparkware-LLC/ProtoSky/README.md

 ProtoSky is a modern productivity web app built for people who want structure without chaos.

 Most tools overload you with features, panels, and settings you don’t need.
-ProtoSky takes a different approach — it strips things down to what actually helps: clear tasks, simple planning, and a layout that doesn’t fight your brain.
+ProtoSky takes a different approach, it strips things down to what actually helps: clear tasks, simple planning, and a layout that doesn’t fight your brain.

 It’s fast, minimal, and designed to stay out of your way.